AlenAlic/DANCE/README.md

 A standalone version of the adjudication system that is integrated with the xTDS WebPortal.

-## Installation (on Ubuntu)
+## Installation (Ubuntu or Raspbian)
 This will assume a fresh installation of Ubuntu 18.04.
+The installation on Raspbian is similar.

+Commands that are both systems, unless stated otherwise.

 Before we start installing the system, start with the following commands to update te system:

-    sudo ubuntu-drivers autoinstall
     sudo apt -y update
     sudo apt -y upgrade

+On Ubunto, you might need to update your drivers as well:

+    sudo ubuntu-drivers autoinstall

 ### Base dependencies
 First, we will need install a few base dependencies:

+**Ubuntu**

     sudo apt -y install python3 python3-venv python3-dev mysql-server supervisor nginx git

+**Raspbian**

+    sudo apt -y install python3 python3-venv python3-dev mariadb-server supervisor nginx git

 ### Installing the application
 Install the application through git: